-Phoenix supports backup and restore of databases created and managed using MS-SQL server.
+Druva supports backup and restore of MS SQL servers running on the on-premise physical and virtual infrastructure, as well as cloud infrastructure such as Amazon EC2, Azure VMs, Google Compute Engines, and so on.
 On a system, you can have one or more MS-SQL server instances, and each instance can have multiple databases.
-Phoenix lets you back up and restore:
+Druva lets you back up and restore:

 - Databases across systems and instances.

 - Databases that are part of the SQL Always On Availability Groups (AG).
 For more information about Microsoft documentation on SQL Always On Availability Groups, see Overview of Always On Availability Groups.

 - Databases that are a part of Failover Cluster Instance (FCI).
 For more information about FCI, see Always On Failover Cluster Instances (SQL Server).

 Hybrid Workloads agent version 4.7.1 and later discovers the stand-alone instances and AGs running on the physical server for backup configuration.
 The Management Console displays the discovered instances and AGs under the Protect >MS-SQL servers > All SQL Resources page.
 You can configure these instances and AGs for backup.

 Druva lets you perform the following backup and restore jobs for databases:

 |Point-in-time and transaction mark restores using log backups|

 After you configure Druva to back up databases of the standalone instances and AGs, Druva performs an ever incremental backup after applying deduplication.
 For more information, see Key Concepts and Terms.

 Druva components for MS-SQL servers are briefly described below: